 We're recording this on Thursday, so I'm not sure if he actually got back to studio today or whatever, but we'll get back to the present day on Monday.

-But for now, we are back still not in the present.
+But for now, we are back still, not in the present, we're in the past.

-I will admit there is a failing in my research, and that is that I didn't look into it to see if it's a common side effect of taking iodine that hurts when you pee.
+I also will admit there is a failing in my research, and that is that I didn't look into it to see if it's a common side effect of techniodine that Kurtz.

 And let's hear that one more time.